Last updated on September 3rd, 2021 at 03:19 am

 The best thing about the bus is flat rate €5 and it’s 24 hours leaving every 20 minutes during the day and every 35 minutes at night from the airport.
 Remember you have to pay in cash to the driver.
 There are ATM’s available for this in Barajas Airport.

 3. By Taxi Madrid Airport

-Here’s a fun fact: I was actually a taxi driver in Madrid before I started traveling the world and meeting Rachel.
+Here’s a fun fact: I was actually a taxi driver in Madrid (see the picture above) before I started traveling the world and meeting Rachel.
 This was my job until we started our travel blog in November 2015.
 Would you believe that?
 Cool, right?

 Anyway, as I was saying, a taxi ride from Adolfo Suarez Barajas Airport to the city center lasts 20-30 minutes on a taxi.
 These vehicles are available 24/7 and accept both cash and credit cards.
 Very convenient, indeed!

-If you want to go from Madrid airport to Atocha Train Station.
+If you want to go from Madrid airport to Atocha Train Station by train is the cheapest way.
 Going by Renfe Cercanías of Madrid is another great choice for you to get Madrid city center from the airport, especially if arriving in Terminal 4 of the airport.

 The journey from the airport to Atocha Train Station and Sol in Madrid city center can last 30 minutes on Train Cercanías.
 There are also stops in Chanmartin, Nuevos Ministerios, Príncipe Pío and finally heads to the main bus station in Madrid: Méndez Álvaro.
 This is the ideal place to take a bus to other destinations in Spain like Seville.